 - Mobile-friendly websites.
 Google prioritizes mobile-friendly websites in search engine result pages, so if your website isn’t optimized for mobile devices, you’re going to miss out on valuable ranking.
 Wix automatically provides mobile-friendly versions of your website optimized for different screen sizes (e.g., smartphones and tablets), which you can tweak further using the separate mobile view editor.

-- Wix has templates that are specifically designed for nonprofits, such as the Fundraising template and the Community Action Group template.
-To take a peek before you sign up, just go to the Wix homepage, scroll down to the very bottom, and click the Templates link.
-From there, select the Community & Education category from the menu.
+Wix has templates that are specifically designed for nonprofits, such as the Fundraising template and the Community Action Group template.
+To take a peek before you sign up, just go to Wix’s templates page, hover over the template you’d like to see and click view.

-- Apps like the Facebook Share app and the Infuse Testimonials app are excellent for nonprofits.
+Some of the apps in the Wix app market, like the Facebook Share app and the Infuse Testimonials app, are excellent for nonprofits.
 Visitors can easily share your campaigns to help you raise awareness, and testimonials will boost your nonprofit’s credibility.

-2. WordPress.com – The Best Option for Future Growth
+2. Site123 – The Best Option for Secure and Responsive Websites

-Unlike the other website builders in this article, WordPress.com doesn’t provide a drag-and-drop interface.
-However, it’s still an incredibly powerful builder that’s easy to set up.
+Unlike other website builders in this article, WordPress.com doesn’t provide a drag-and-drop interface.
+H owever, it’s still an incredibly powerful builder that’s easy to set up.
 It also offers a nice range of themes and customization options.

 - Easy-to-use editor to build a professional-looking website.
 WordPress’ new Gutenberg editor gives you lots of creative freedom in the design of your webpages.
 For example, you can change the number of columns in a row to create an attractive, easy-to-read layout.
 When information is displayed clearly, visitors are more likely to contribute to your cause.